SLiPs23/azure-demo/README.md

 # Nginx Ingress and Websever with Prometheus and Grafana

-This repo contains everything you need to deploy a kubernetes cluster in Azure, deploy Prometheus and Grafana as well deploy an Nginx Ingress controller so we can access all of our services.
+This repo contains everything you need to deploy a kubernetes cluster in Azure, deploy Prometheus and Grafana as well as deploy a Nginx Ingress controller so we can access all of our services.
 This guide was done on Mac OS but can be done on other platforms as well.

 To keep this README from being too long I have created separate README's.
 There is one in the tf-deploy directory that shows how to create our kubernetes cluster in Azure.
 There is another README in the kubernetes directory that explains the deployment of Prometheus, Granana, Ingress, and Nginx